 This economic crisis was a direct result of the outsized greed of corporate executives.
 Instead of focusing on long-term growth and investing in new products and new technologies, many executives opted instead for short-term profits.

 After the crash, the federal government bailed out the corporations that caused the crisis and ignored the smaller ones that were hurt by it.
 Instead of being punished, culpable or incompetent executives were rewarded with increases in their compensation and bonuses while their employees and former employees suffered.

 Trickle Down Economics

 The result is a slow and relentless race to the bottom.
-Local jobs disappear, wages fall, and once-vibrant communities slowly decay.
+Local jobs disappear, wages fall and what were once vibrant communities slowly decay.
 Walmart’s profits flow out of the local communities to Walmart headquarters, Walmart executives and Walmart investors.

-Other corporations have since followed Walmart’s lead, moving operations to foreign countries, reducing wages at their American locations by hiring contract and part-time employees, and extracting tax and other concessions by threatening to move elsewhere unless states and municipalities paid up.
-Today Amazon is doing to Walmart what Walmart did to the rest of the country.
+Other corporations have since followed Walmart’s lead, moving operations to foreign countries, reducing wages at their American locations by hiring contract and part-time employees, and extracting tax and other concessions by threatening to move elsewhere unless states and municipalities pay up.
+Today, Amazon is doing to Walmart what Walmart did to the rest of the country.

 Top 1% of Wage Earners

 |Bottom 50% of Americans||$16,000||

 One state bucked the trend in a particular industry toward bigger and bigger corporations.
 In 1963, North Dakota passed a law stating only drugstores owned by a pharmacist or a group of pharmacists could operate in the state.